kentslaney/bakkesmod-arch/README.md

 ![Steam GUI in desktop mode via icon shortcut](/../docs/desktop.png) Add Heroic as a Non-Steam game via the bottom left menu
-![Add Heroic Launcher to Gaming Mode](/../docs/non-steam.png)
+![Add Heroic Launcher to Gaming Mode](/../docs/non-steam.png) You may also want to check "Add games to Steam automatically" in settings to make the games more directly accessable.

 ### Install Yay (BakkesMod)
 Open [Konsole](https://en.wikipedia.org/wiki/Konsole).